-5.2 Roles and responsibilities of the decision making and support structures
+9.2 Roles and responsibilities of the decision making and support structures

-NHS England has established performers lists decision panels (PLDPs) and performance advisory groups (PAGs) within teams in order to support its responsibility in managing performance of primary care performers.
-The PAG's role is investigative and advisory.
+NHS England has established Performance Advisory Groups (PAGs) and Performers Lists Decision Panels (PLDPs) within local teams in order to support its responsibility in managing the performance of primary care performers.
+The PAG's role is to consider concerns about a named individual, who is either included on the Performers List, has a prescribed connection to NHS England, or is a Pharmacist, and determine the most appropriate course of action.
 It can instruct an investigation where it considers it appropriate and it can agree voluntary undertakings with a performer when low level concerns have been identified and the performer accepts this to be the case.
-The primary role of the PLDP is to make decisions under the performers lists regulations.
+The primary role of the PLDP is to make decisions under the Performers Lists Regulations.
 This does not prevent the PLDP from taking any action that the PAG can take.

-Where the Medical Director has been made aware of a complaint or a concern relating to a GP, dentist, ophthalmic practitioner or pharmacist that may raise a question as to their fitness for purpose, this must be recorded in the practitioner's file and must be referred to the PAG for discussion.
+Where the Medical Director has been made aware of a complaint or a concern relating to a GP, dentist, ophthalmic practitioner or pharmacist that may raise a question as to their fitness for purpose, this must be recorded in the practitioner's file and must be referred to the PAG for notification and/or discussion.